sketchytech/Aldwych_JSON_Swift/README.md

 # Aldwych
 JSON parser/creator for Swift &ndash; for parsing, editing, creating and reconstituting of parsed data.
 Note: Master branch is Swift 1.2 compatible and Swift 2 branch is Swift 2 compatible (and currently being tested).
+Following the addition of recursive enums to Swift, [Aldwych 2](https://github.com/sketchytech/Aldwych-2-JSON-Parser-for-Swift) was created.
+This is now the most current code and most frequently maintained.
+It is available in the form of a Swift Playground with examples included within it.

 #Guiding Principles